dev-ejc/my-portfolio/README.md

 ## Purpose:
 The following is a static portfolio website to showcase to employers and clients.
-Feel free to reuse or utilize the framework to your choosing.
+Feel free to reuse or utilize the framework to your liking.

 ## Stack:
 Frontend Framework : React